AnkitSiva/CLISetupGuide/Setup_Guide.md

     1. `v` to enter Visual
     1. `:` to enter Command

 Below, I have listed some of my most used commands, the shortcuts I have mapped them to.
+You can chain them easily to perform compound actions

-####Normal
+#### Normal

 |Action|Default Vim|My Shortcut
 | :------ | :--------: | :------: